 - Take photos and add them to your checklist—they might end up on the Global Big Day page!

-- Make your sightings more valuable: submit complete checklists, keep counts of the birds that you see, and keep multiple checklists throughout the course of your birding—if you get in the car, end that checklist and start a new one when you get to the next location.
+- Make your sightings more valuable: submit complete checklists, keep counts of the birds that you see, and keep multiple checklists throughout the day.

 - Share what you’re seeing on social media with #globalbigday!

-Last year’s Global Big Day set a new record, with 35,157 eBirders joining together on one day.
+Last year’s Global Big Day set a new record, with 92,284 checklists of birds collected on one day.
 On 9 May, we hope you’ll be a part of birding’s next world record.
-And no matter what you do, have fun, enjoy the birds you find, and share your sightings on eBird.
+And no matter what you do, have fun, enjoy the birds you find, stay safe, and share your sightings on eBird.
 Because in our world, every bird counts.